chinguyen19/Bioinformatics-projects/Computational_drug_dicovery/README.md

-# Computational Drug Discovery for Acetylcholinesterase Inhibitors
+# Predicting Acetylcholinesterase Inhibitors for Alzheimer’s disease using Machine Learning: Drug Discovery application

 ## Project Overview
 Alzheimer’s disease is linked to low levels of acetylcholine, a key neurotransmitter for memory.
 Acetylcholinesterase (AChE) inhibitors help preserve memory by blocking the enzyme that breaks down acetylcholine.
 However, existing drugs and traditional wet-lab based methods for drug screening have limitations.